Addams Family Reunion: Plot

 Discovering that his grandparents have developed "Waltzheimer's disease", a disease that is slowly turning them "normal", Gomez plans a family reunion, hoping that some branch of his enormous family tree will find a cure.
 However, Gomez sends a card written in blood, which damages the machines of the company organizing the reunion and results in the Addams receiving the wrong invitation.

 Gomez, Morticia, Fester, Lurch, and the grandparents drive to a luxury resort for the family reunion.
-Gomez meets psychiatrist Dr. Philip Adams, who plans to poison his wealthy father Walter Adams and rearrange his will.
+Gomez meets psychiatrist Dr. Philip Adams and his sister Katherine Adams, who plan to poison their wealthy father Walter Adams to get their inheritance and frame their younger brother.
 Gomez hopes that Dr. Adams can cure his grandparents.

-Philip's brother and his wife, who are headed to the reunion, are given the wrong address and end up in the Addams family mansion, where Granny and Cousin Itt are staying.
+Philip and Katherine's younger brother and his wife, who are headed to the reunion, are given the wrong address and end up in the Addams family mansion, where Granny and Cousin Itt are staying.
 They stay there as guests, but are increasingly abused by their hosts.
 Granny learns that the wife is vegetarian, so she feeds her with a plant: deadly nightshade.
 Cousin Itt plays poker with the husband, and wins over most of the man's fortune.

-Pugsley falls in love with Gina Adams, a young bespectacled girl.
+Pugsley falls in love with Gina Adams, Katherine's bespectacled, bug obsessed daughter.
 Wednesday antagonizes two of her new snobby "cousins", children of Philip.
-Lurch saves Gina's mother from drowning in the swimming pool.
+Lurch saves Katherine from drowning in the swimming pool.
 He falls in love with the woman, while she is disgusted with him.
 Walter Adams expresses his hatred for his son and most of his family.
 Fester and Thing do their best to capture Butcher, Fester's mutated puppy who feeds on human hair.

 Philip initially refuses to help Gomez in any way, but agrees to a bet.
 If he beats Gomez in a game, he will earn thousands of dollars.
 If Gomez wins, Philip will offer his services to him.
 Philip is overconfident, as he is a champion in many games.
 But Gomez easily defeats him in successive challenges, in the games of darts, table tennis, and tennis.
 Philip is publicly humiliated in the process.